-Note: Subsection (4) operates when a person transfers from a social security pension, a service pension, income support supplement or a veteran payment to a newstart allowance and the person is not qualified for a newstart allowance immediately after the day on which the person's last instalment of social security pension, service pension, income support supplement or veteran payment is paid.
+Note: Subsection (4) operates when a person transfers from a social security pension, a service pension, income support supplement or a veteran payment to a jobseeker payment and the person is not qualified for a jobseeker payment immediately after the day on which the person's last instalment of social security pension, service pension, income support supplement or veteran payment is paid.
 The subsection deems the person to be so qualified.
-As a result, the person may be paid a newstart allowance for the period beginning on the day after the day on which the person's last instalment of social security pension, service pension, income support supplement or veteran payment or veteran payment was paid.
-The subsection aims to ensure that there is minimal disruption to a person's payments when a person transfers from a social security pension, a service pension, income support supplement or a veteran payment to a newstart allowance.
+As a result, the person may be paid a jobseeker payment for the period beginning on the day after the day on which the person's last instalment of social security pension, service pension, income support supplement or veteran payment or veteran payment was paid.
+The subsection aims to ensure that there is minimal disruption to a person's payments when a person transfers from a social security pension, a service pension, income support supplement or a veteran payment to a jobseeker payment.